-Use of climate-related scenario Primary reason why your organization does not use climate-related scenario Explain why your organization does not use climate-related scenario analysis to inform its strategy and any plans to use it in the future analysis to analysis to inform its strategy inform Row 1 strategy Other, please specify The scenarios analysis could become part of the evolving ESG strategy Terex does not use climate-related scenario analysis to inform its business strategy because Terex is currently using other methods to evaluate, measure, and respond to potential climate risk scenarios.
+Use of climate-related scenario analysis to inform strategy Primary reason why your organization does not use climate- related scenario analysis to inform its strategy Explain why your organization does not use climate-related scenario analysis to inform its strategy and any plans to use it in the future Row 1 No, and we do not anticipate doing so in the next two years Other, please specify The scenarios analysis could become part of the evolving ESG strategy Terex does not use climate-related scenario analysis to inform its business strategy because Terex is currently using other methods to evaluate, measure, and respond to potential climate risk scenarios.
 Terex recognizes shifts in global markets and technological trends including a reduced market demand for higher-carbon products and increased demand for energy efficient, lower carbon products and services.
-It is evident that the products, Genie Electric Drive Scissor, Finlay Hybrid Jaw Crusher, Utilities HyPower Hybrid Solution, Implementing efficient solutions at our plants.
+It is evident that the fuel-efficient products, alongside energy efficient services and operations, are more and more important.
+Terex has introduced intermediate steps towards setting long term carbon reduction objectives.
+These include internal Company targets to assist Terex in the reduction of its global energy usage and emissions.
+Terex is currently evaluating a variety of reporting structures and will select the one that best suits our Company and our carbon reduction journey.
+The structures include implementation of more energy efficient solutions at our plants and the expansion of electric/hybrid products such as the Genie Electric Drive Scissor, the Finlay Hybrid Jaw Crusher and our Utilities HyPower Hybrid Solution.